pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 **Last-mile to Last-last mile**

 * At least for a significant time (2-3 years), you shouldn’t assume a drone will ever come to your balcony.
 It will still be a delivery partner/executive, just that he/she will pick it from the nearest Last-mile facility.
-* It will still be a delivery partner/executive, just that you will get your food faster.

-But when this happens, you will get your food faster, _that’s for sure._ Don’t forget to empathize with the bunch of people that worked in the background to make that happen.
+* But when this happens, you will get your food faster, _that’s for sure._ Don’t forget to empathize with the bunch of people that worked in the background to make that happen.

+Overall, it seems an interesting and challenging problem to solve.
+And as the saying goes, _if you can solve it in India, you can solve it anywhere._

+Looking forward to the day where there is an option available if the normal delivery would take 40 minutes, even if it's Neeraj Chopra throwing my food.